Skip to content

 It should never be assumed that someone else will pass on this information.
 If you think another staff member or another organisation may have made a referral please check.

-Where the person who may be at risk is not well known to the trust and it is not clear whether they have care and support needs, the appropriate local authority should still be alerted as they may have other relevant information and it is for the local authority rather than the trust to determine whether a person is eligible for safeguarding support.
+Where the person who may be at risk is not well known to the Trust and it is not clear whether they have care and support needs, the appropriate local authority should still be alerted as they may have other relevant information and it is for the local authority rather than the Trust to determine whether a person is eligible for safeguarding support.
 However where possible include any information held about possible care and support needs as this will make the local authority decision easier and quicker and reduce delays.

 Referring an adult safeguarding concern to the local authority

-This is also known as ‘raising a safeguarding concern’.
+This is also known as ‘raising a safeguarding concern ’.
 Anyone can raise a safeguarding concern.

 • has needs for care and support (whether or not these are currently being met) and

-• are experiencing, or are at risk of, abuse or neglect, and
+• is experiencing, or is at risk of, abuse or neglect, and

 Staff need to establish:

-• The current level of risk and what immediate steps are needed to ensure safety
+• The current level of risk and what immediate steps are needed to ensure

-In the event that people lack the capacity to provide necessary consent, action should be taken in line with The Mental Capacity Act 2005 (see appendix B).
+If people lack the capacity to provide necessary consent, action should be taken in line with The Mental Capacity Act 2005 (see appendix B).
 Staff should refer to the Trust’s MCA guidance.

 Where a referral has been made to the local authority or another agency, the responsible clinician should follow this up to ensure that this has been acted upon.